-Ethics is both a set of assumptions of what is correct and not, as well as, the implementation of assumptions for a specfic situation.
-This simulation game has each play attempting to their ethics profile while interacting with others to resolve an ethical dilemma.
+Ethics is both a set of assumptions of what is correct and not, as well as, the implementation of assumptions for a specific situation.
+This simulation game has each player attempting to adhere to their ethical profile while interacting with others to resolve 11 ethical dilemmas.

 Each player attempts to adhere to an ethical profile while attempting to influence and negotiate with others.

 Players discuss ethical dilemmas using the in game chat forum.

 Each player begins the dilemma resolution by examining their ethical position.

 Players negotiate to resolve a dilemma.